Beuleup93/Facial_recognition/README.md

 # Facial_Recognition_with_Opencv and Streamlit

 This project is about facial recognition and identification on WEBCAM videos.
-More precisely, the aim of this project is to recognize automatically students of the Master SISE 2021/2022 of the University of Lyon 2 in which we are part of.
+More precisely, the aim of this project is to recognize automatically students of the Master SISE 2021/2022 of the University of Lyon 2 in which we are part of .

 ## Description of the application